Crime & Safety

 The fire, dubbed the Sandy Fire, broke out in Simi Valley at around 10:50 a.m.
 Monday.

-The Sandy Fire, burning off Sandy Avenue in Simi Valley, broke out at around 10:50 a.m. and was estimated to be about 184 acres shortly after, according to Calfire.
+The Sandy Fire, burning off Sandy Avenue in Simi Valley, broke out at around 10:50 a.m.
+Monday, according to Calfire.

 "Firefighters are being supported by three air tankers and six helicopters conducting aggressive aerial suppression operations in coordination with ground crews," Calfire said.